 There are three core threads of potential interest to funders:

-1. Preserving tangible Indigenous - and therefore - Australian history, actually recorded in the landscape, for future generations.
+1. Preserving tangible Indigenous - and therefore - Australian history, actually recorded in the landscape, for future generations, and kicking off that process nationally.

-2. Environmental concerns over the future of iconic river red gum forests and the use of water in the Australian interior
+2. Environmental concerns over the future of iconic river red gum forests and the use of water in the Australian interior.
+This film can kick start and galvanise interest in this keystone species and build on public concern over water use in the Murray Darling basin.

 What outcomes do you hope to achieve by making this film and how will you measure its impact?